loveencounterflow/bricabrac-sfmodules/README.md

 ### JetStream

+* JetStream is a utlity to construct data processing pipelines from series of data transform.
+* Each transform is a generator function that accepts one data item and yields any number of transformed data items.
+* Because of this setup, each transform can choose to ignore a data item, or to swallow it, or to produce many new data items in response.
+* This makes JetStream much more flexible and useful than approaches that depend on non-generator functions.
+  You can still build useful stuff with those but they're inherently incapable to, say, turn a (stream of) string(s) into a stream of characters.
+* Currently JetStream currently only uses synchronous transforms.

 * **`[—]`** When instantiating a pipeline (`new Jetstream()`), should be possible to register cues?
   Registered cues would then only be sent into transforms that are configured to listen to them (ex. `$ {
   first, }, ( d ) -> ...`).
 Signals can be sent by tranforms or the `Jetstream` API.